Mswaghere/Mswaghere/README.md

 Description: Implemented a comprehensive data pipeline that ingested data from the Bing API into Azure Data Factory, storing it in OneLake in JSON format.
 Then transform the JSON data into a structured format using Synapse Data Engineering.
 Finally, conducted sentiment analysis on the structured data with Synapse Data Science, deriving valuable insights that can drive strategic business decisions.<br></li>

 <li> Strategic Banking Insights - Banking Sector <br>
-Tools: Azure Data Factory - Databricks - Synapse Analytics <br>
+Tools: MySQL - Excel - Power BI <br>
 Description:  Examined credit card spending patterns for 4,000 Mitron Bank customers using Power BI.
 Cleaned and processed raw credit card data using Power Query, improving accuracy by 25% by carefully handling missing values and data normalization.
 Engineered interactive Power BI dashboards, visualizing spending habits and demographics, contributing to a 15% rise in customer engagement strategies.<br></li>

  <li> Medical Mart MySQL Database<br>